 Regarding Philip's appointment, Bruch commended his versatile experience, stating, “Vinod Philip is an excellent and highly esteemed manager.”
 Philip's background spans operational expertise as well as strategic leadership, making him a fitting choice to lead Siemens Gamesa's wind power division through integration into Siemens Energy Group's management structure.

 Siemens Gamesa, amidst its leadership transition, has initiated a comprehensive restructuring plan aimed at achieving a double-digit operating margin.
-The company aspires to break even by 2026 and subsequently return to profitable growth while maintaining activity in both onshore and wind businesses.
+The company aspires to break even by 2026 and subsequently return to profitable growth while maintaining activity in both onshore and offshore wind businesses.

 Furthermore, Siemens Gamesa intends to streamline its organizational model by reducing hierarchical levels and clarifying responsibilities, a strategy previously successful within Siemens Energy.